-Video is visual.
-Through a series of images, whether moving or static, you're trying to convey a feeling that resonates with a target audience.
-But video marketing isn’t all about what you're audience is seeing.
+Video marketing isn’t all about what your audience is seeing.
 Often times you'll find that words can make or break your video.

 Hundreds of ads run everyday with poor messaging, boring voiceovers or campy dialogue that have a profound influence on their effectiveness.

 I've been there too when it comes to scripting marketing videos.
-We’ve thought we were really clever when we weren't, minimalistic when we had to go deeper, and well spoken when we had to scale back.
+I’ve thought I was really clever when I wasn't, minimalistic when I had to go deeper, and well spoken when I had to scale back.
 Learning that words matter is an important step to developing better content.
 Here's 5 tips to keep in mind the next time you're writing or reviewing a video marketing script.

 TIP 1: Concise Copy

 Compound sentences need not apply here.
-This isn’t a creative writing exercise where you’re trying to use the most flowery language possible.
-Remember, your audience isn’t going to sit down and read your script like a Pulitzer Prize winning novel.
+Your audience isn’t going to sit down and read your script like a Pulitzer Prize winning novel.
 They’re going to hear it and see it.
 It’s a different form of comprehension with a shorter attention span in today’s rapid paced media market.

 Keep your focus on the reason for the video in the first place.
-You’re trying to articulate a specific message for a company in an engaging way.
-So be specific.
+You’re articulating a specific message for a company in an engaging way.
+Be specific.
 Keep it simple.
 Keep it sharp.
 Thinking this way will leave room for entertaining visuals and save you from making a ridiculously long video no one will see the end of.

 TIP 2: Time Yourself Reading The Script

 It's easy to say you're aiming for a 60 second video.
-But have you ever thought to put a stopwatch to that scrabble killing script you wrote?
+But have you ever put a stopwatch to that scrabble killing script you wrote?
 Every written word you expect to make the final cut costs time.
 Time is everything in video marketing.
 If you haven't captivated your audience by the first 10 seconds of your video, you lose.